GamerBoi801/AL-CS-P4-/recursion/iter_to_recu.md

 # Converting Iterative Functions to Recursive Functions

-This document provides a step-by-step guide on how to convert an iterative function into a recursive function.
+This guide provides a step-by-step guide on how to convert an iterative function into a recursive function.

 ##  Steps for Conversion